jkhclimited/tragic-the-gathering/README.md

 * Google
 * Stack Overflow

+---

 ### Getting Started

 Instructions:
+* Grab your boxes of cards
+* Try not to cry about how many cards you have
 * Go to the link below:
 * [Click here to begin](https://tragic-the-gathering.herokuapp.com)